-"I, however, do not wonder that when I had acted thus to Mr. Handcock, his daughters, who had known me from their childhood, should recur to me for aid and advice.
-And whenever I was so called upon, my interference was uniformly not in furtherance of, but in opposition to, the views of Mrs. Handcock, who was deter-mined to secure for herself, in any way she could, the fortune of each of her daughters after their deaths.
+the opposite party as having been 'heard and beneved.
+If no other evidence existed to show that Mr. Handcock entertained no such suspicion as is attributed to him, his own conduct when I met him in Paris and in his last thus to Mr. Handcock, his daughters, who had known me from their childhood, should recur to me for aid and advice.
+And whenever I was so called upon, my interference was uniformly not in furtherance of, but in opposition to, the views of Mrs. Handcock, who was determined to secure for herself, in any way she could, the fortune of each of her daughters after their deaths.
 Persons who knew her well are aware that she was highly incensed against me for aiding Miss Handcock to make a will, whereby she left to her mother, in pursuance of her own and her deceased sister's wishes, 10,000%, instead of her entire property.
-When the youngest daughter communicated to me her intention to convey her estate to her mother, I prevented her executing any deed to that effect which should not contain the power of revocation thereupon inserted, and I delayed the execution of any such deed for some months."
+When the youngest daughter communicated to me her intention to convey her estate to her mother, I prevented her exc-cuting any deed to that effect which should not contain the power of revocation thereupon inserted, and I delayed the execution of any such deed for some months."